-A stroke is like a heart attack of the brain.
+A stroke is like a heart attack to the brain.
 During a stroke, the brain does not receive adequate blood supply and oxygen to function correctly.
 The brain cells die without sufficient oxygen and nutrients, causing severe brain damage.
 Depending on which part of the brain is affected, loss of speech, hearing, taste, vision or movements crops up as a consequence due to various causes of stroke.

 A stroke might occur due to a variety of reasons, but here are the three main causes of stroke: